Ibrahimnalmanaseer/reading-notes/401/Class-34.md

 ## State traveling sideways

 Various sub-components need to communicate updates between them.
 This can be achieved by passing state, using callback, up to a common parent component, and then passing it back down.

+## Context

+Context provides a way to pass data through the component tree without having to pass props down manually at every level.
+.

+### When to Use Context

+Context is designed to share data that can be considered “global” for a tree of React components, such as the current authenticated user, theme, or preferred language.